Kirill-Bugaev/clipnetsync/README.md

 # clipnetsync
-Tiny Lua program that share (synchronize) X11 selections (clipboard) between remote hosts.
+Tiny Lua program that shares (synchronizes) X11 selections (clipboard) between remote hosts.

 It requires [lua-socket][lua-socket] and [xsel][xsel] installed.
 I use it with [Barrier][Barrier] and [Xpra][Xpra]
 on my multihost system.
 If you are going to use it in secure mode (of course you should) then install